Earth Day 2020

 “Despite that amazing success and decades of environmental progress, we find ourselves facing an even more dire, almost existential, set of global environmental challenges, from loss of biodiversity to climate change to plastic pollution, that call for action at all levels of government,” said Denis Hayes, the organizer of the first Earth Day in 1970 and Earth Day Network’s Board Chair Emeritus.

-“Progress has slowed, climate change impacts grow, and our adversaries have become better financed,” said Earth Day Network president Kathleen Rogers.
+“Progress has slowed, climate change impacts grow, and our adversaries have become better financed,” said EARTHDAY.ORG president Kathleen Rogers.
 “We find ourselves today in a world facing global threats that demand a unified global response.
 For Earth Day 2020, we will build a new generation of environmentalist activists, engaging millions of people worldwide.”

 Earth Day 2020 FAQ